lis-epfl/micro-502/docs/exercise_1/exercise_1_description.rst

 - Increase P until you see an overshoot.
 - Increase D until the overshoot vanishes (D is usually smaller than P).
 - Repeat last two steps until increasing D does no longer stabilize your system and leads to oscillatory behaviour.
 - Reduce P by 20% and adapt D accordingly.
 This ensures robust behaviour when operating in unforseen cases (e.g. roll and pitch at the same time).
+If this is not respected, you might end up with unexpected behaviour (e.g. oscillations) when tuning higher levels.
 - If nescessary, increase I to counteract steady state error: e.g. on "vel_z" to counteract gravity, or on "vel_xy" to counteract drag).

 This should lead you to similar performance: